Best of the Rugby World Cup | Pictures | Reuters

 Best of the Rugby World Cup

-New Zealand All Blacks captain Richie McCaw (C) holds up the Webb Ellis Cup after beating France to win the Rugby World Cup final match at Eden Park in Auckland October 23, 2011.
+New Zealand All Blacks captain Richie McCaw (C) holds up the Webb Ellis Cup after beating France to win the Rugby World Cup final match at Eden Park in Auckland, New Zealand October 23, 2011.
 REUTERS/Mike Hutchings

-New Zealand All Blacks captain Richie McCaw (C) holds up the Webb Ellis Cup after beating France to win the Rugby World Cup final match at Eden Park in Auckland October 23, 2011.
+New Zealand All Blacks captain Richie McCaw (C) holds up the Webb Ellis Cup after beating France to win the Rugby World Cup final match at Eden Park in Auckland, New Zealand October 23, 2011.
 REUTERS/Mike Hutchings

 New Zealand All Blacks captain Richie McCaw leaves the field holding the Webb Ellis Cup after they beat France to win the Rugby World Cup final at Eden Park in Auckland October 23, 2011.
 REUTERS/Nigel Marple